Izenda7Series/docs/known_issues.rst

      - 17889
      - Data time zone offset is not applied to separator and filter values.
    * - Defect
-     - 17888
-     - When validate access token returns null, system should return 401 error, currently returning 500 error.
-   * - Defect
-     - 17887
-     - When creating calculated fields using other calculated fields in a report the report errors when the order is changed.
-   * - Defect
      - 17886
      - User cannot change filters on any report/dashboard where pvalues were set in url or by inheriting the values from the master report.
 The system should accept the new values the user entered once the report is open.
    * - Defect